floresbakker/OntoSVG/README.md

 ## Playground

-The tool Playground offers a visual user interface in which a RDF-based representation of an SVG-document can be converted to an actual SVG-image.
+The tool Playground offers a visual user interface in which a RDF-based representation of an SVG-document can be converted to an actual SVG-image, and an actual SVG-image can be converted to a RDF-based representation of an SVG-document.

 ### How to use Playground